 7. Preserve battery life

-While there are so many areas that Android smartwatches succeed, battery life is not one of them.
+While there are so many areas that Android smartwatches succeed, battery life isn't exactly at the top of the list.
 One of the ongoing complaints about Wear OS is the disappointing battery life across the board.
 Sure, your watch is doing a lot throughout the day, but should you really need to charge it every single night?
 Talk about a hassle.

-There are some things you can do to manage the battery life on your smartwatch better.
+There are some things you can do to extend battery life on your Wear OS watch.
 You can check the status of your battery by swiping down on the main screen for a percentage.
 For more detailed information, you can open the Wear OS app on your phone.
 In the settings, select watch battery, and you'll be able to see how much battery is left until it's time to recharge.
 This will also let you know which apps are sucking up the most juice.

 9. Take advantage of Google Assistant

 Another remarkable feature that you should take advantage of with Wear OS is Google Assistant.
 You can use your voice to control your watch.
 Press and hold the main button on your watch, and speak your command.
 If you prefer, you can also use the traditional "OK Google" voice command to activate Google Assistant.
 This will require that you give Google Assistant permission to listen for your voice.
 Beware that this feature is known to drain the battery rather quickly.

 If you're not familiar with Google Assistant, you can ask, "What can you do?" and you'll get a full list of commands.
 Some of the popular options include making phone calls, sending text messages, getting directions, setting timers and reminders, tracking workouts, and so on.

 If you have a smartwatch that supports Google Pay, you'll be able to make payments directly from your watch.
 This means you no longer have to waste time searching for that one credit card that's buried deep in your wallet or scavenging your pockets for cash.
 First, you'll need to add your cards to the corresponding app on your watch.